-All installers must have completed the required training to undertake installations for high efficiency pool pump (activity 26) - see tables 1 and 2 for unit requirements.
-Installers must complete one unit from each of the listed groups in the table.
+All installers must have completed the required training to undertake installations for high efficiency pool pumps (activity 26) - see tables 1 and 2 for unit requirements.
 Qualified and licensed electricians and plumbers, and registered builders are exempt from these requirements.

 You will have to make sure that installers for the above activities are submitted and approved by us via the VEU registry (www.veu-registry.vic.gov.au) prior to undertaking installations under the program.
-This includes electricians, plumbers and builders.
-You must keep your installer database up to date and keep files on record to support those entries (whether that be a copy of their licence of completion of the relevant MST unit).
+This includes electricians, plumbers, and builders.
+You must keep your installer database up to date and keep files on record to support those entries (whether that be a copy of their licence or completion of the relevant MST unit).